jinverar/Penetration-Testing-Scripts/4-Linux+enumeration+and+privilege+escalation.md

 #### What's the OS?
 What version?
 What architecture?

+uname -a

+cat /etc/issue

-•	cat /etc/*-release
+cat /etc/*-release

-•	uname -i

-•	lsb_release -a (Debian based OSs)
+cat /etc/lsb-release      # Debian based

+cat /etc/redhat-release   # Redhat based

 #### Who are we?
 Where are we?

-•	id
+id

-•	pwd
+pwd

 #### Who uses the box?
 What users?
 (And which ones have a valid shell)

-•	cat /etc/passwd
+cat /etc/passwd

+### Users with login

+grep -vE "nologin" /etc/passwd

-•	grep -vE "nologin|false" /etc/passwd
+grep -vE "nologin|false" /etc/passwd

 #### What's currently running on the box?
 What active network services are there?

-•	ps aux
+ps aux

-•	netstat -antup
+netstat -antup

 #### What's installed?
 What kernel is being used?

-•	dpkg -l (Debian based OSs)
+dpkg -l (Debian based OSs)

-•	rpm -qa (CentOS / openSUSE )
+rpm -qa (CentOS / openSUSE )

-•	uname -a
+uname -a

 #### Ask yourself can you answer the following questions

-•	What user files do we have access to?
+What user files do we have access to?

-•	What configurations do we have access to?
+What configurations do we have access to?

-•	Any incorrect file permissions?
+Any incorrect file permissions?

-•	What programs are custom?
+What programs are custom?
 Any SUID?
 SGID?

-•	What's scheduled to run?
+What's scheduled to run?

-•	Any hardcoded credentials?
+Any hardcoded credentials?
 Where are credentials kept?

-•	looking for the MySQL credential inside the web application
+looking for the MySQL credential inside the web application

 and now you are just getting warmed up

-uname -a

 uname -mrs

-cat /etc/redhat-release

 env

-id

 cat /proc/version